Re4ch-Jay/Messenger-Clone-React-Native/README.md

 npm start
 ``

-Download expo on your phone through App Store or Google Play to view the development on your physical phone or using emulator to view on your PC.
+Download Expo App on your phone through App Store or Google Play to view the development on your physical phone or using emulator to view on your PC.